Illinois Bar Exam Information

 |On-Motion Application Fee:||$1,250|

-The final Universal Bar Exam to be administered in the state of Illinois for 2020 is scheduled to be held on July 28th and 29th in Chicago.
-Due to unpredictability caused by the COVID-19 pandemic, the dates and venue for the July 2020 exam are subject to change.
+The first Universal Bar Exam to be administered in the state of Illinois for 2023 is scheduled to be held on Feb 21st and 22nd in Chicago.
 Interested parties should keep checking the Illinois Board of Admissions to the Bar announcements page for current information.

 Illinois requires all new law school graduates to take the Universal Bar Exam (UBE).
 This exam is coordinated on a national level by the National Conference of Bar Examiners and is taken in three sections.
 There is a multiple-choice section, an essay exam, and a practical performance test.